kevinldg/gtav-vehicle-database/README.md

 - Overview list for all vehicles
 - Details page for every vehicle
-- API end point for fetching the whole vehicle data
+- API endpoint for fetching vehicle data (removed due a bug until fixed)

 ### Upcoming features